davidnwaneri/action/README.md

 ## Getting Started

-This is a starting point for a Flutter application.
+This is a starting point for an application.

 A few resources to get you started if this is your first Flutter: